 Mathews’ trail to the big leagues remains a tough one to piece together.
 Shortly after his emancipation by Landis, the southpaw was picked up by the Norfolk Tars of the Virginia League.
 This was a class B circuit, rather far away from the majors.
 The records for the Virginia League are very spotty, but I was able to find two box scores from games Matthews pitched.
 The first, August 1, had him giving up 7 walks in 4 1/3 innings of work.
 The second game was an August 21 loss which he started off by hitting a batter and walking three in the first inning and walked three more to take the loss.
 This doesn’t seem like the record of a big league prospect, but to the Boston Braves it did.
 Matthews made his major league debut on September 18 against the Cardinals at Braves Field.
 Lefty pitched the last inning of a 6-4 loss, facing five batters and giving up one hit and one walk.
 He pitched the next afternoon against the Cards again, facing four batters in the ninth and relinquishing a walk and no hits in the 8-4 loss.
 Braves manager must have liked what he saw because three days later he gave Matthews his first start.
 Facing the Cincinnati Reds, the rookie pitched 8 innings of 4-hit ball, walking four.
 Unfortunately he gave up a 2-run homer to George Burns along with four more runs, losing 6-0.
 This would draw the curtain on Lefty’s unlikely major league career.

 Matthews surfaced again in the International League in 1924, this time with Rochester.
 Like he did every spring, Lefty impressed the coaches and made the team, but after several real in-season games he lost control of his pitches.
 Where he went for the next couple of years has been lost to time.
 Perhaps he played semi-pro ball around Maryland.
 There’s a “Lefty Matthews” that pitched in the Virginia League, but it appears that he was local to the area and not the former Oriole.
-Where ever he was, 1929 founds him toiling for the Hagerstown Hubs of the Blue Ridge League, posting a 4-8 record.
-This looks to be Matthews last season in organized ball.
-He stayed in Hagerstown, tending bar at a nightclub and establishing a reputation as a championship bowler.
+Where ever he was prior to this, 1929 found him toiling for the Hagerstown Hubs of the Blue Ridge League, posting a 4-8 record.
+This looks to be Matthews’ last season in organized ball.
+He stayed in Hagerstown, tending bar at a nightclub and establishing a reputation as a champion bowler.
 Though he had no family, Lefty hosted his former Orioles teammates whenever they came through town and was a popular character in the Hagerstown sporting community.
 The 1921’s most unlikely major leaguer passed away in 1968, aged 69.